Amnesty International pressures EU on 'Board of Peace'

 On Jan, 22, US President Donald Trump ratified the Charter of the Board of Peace, establishing the board as an official international organization.
 Trump serves as the chairman, with no mechanism for succession.
 Last November, the UN Security Council endorsed the BoP in Resolution 2803, as an international entity to maintain peace and security in Gaza, develop its infrastructure, disarm militants, and establish a viable Palestinian Authority.

-Notably, the BoP Charter does not actually have any mention of Gaza, and Israeli news reports indicate that the US envisions the BoP resolving other global conflicts.
+Notably, the BoP Charter does not actually include any mention of Gaza, and Israeli news reports indicate that the US envisions the BoP resolving other global conflicts.
 Ali Khan, emeritus professor at the Washburn University School of Law, argues that "the BoP's expanded scope in the Charter conflicts with Resolution 2803 and diverts attention from the work needed in Gaza to Trump's self-authorizing roving agenda to settle wars."

 From JURIST, Feb.
 23. Used with permission.
 Internal links added.